 If you haven’t used mazes in your classroom before this is a great time to try it out with a Valentine’s maze.
 There are many of them out there and you can find them on TPT or Pinterest.
 The hardest part may be finding one that matches what you are learning right now.
 I use a maze as a bell ringer almost everyday in my class.
 Students love them.
 By adding some heart clipart you can make them festive.
 If print and go is what you are looking for, then look no further.
 Mazes are the ultimate print and go resource that brings a nontraditional flair to the math class room.

 I use a series of conversation heart sentence stems to get kids talking about math.
-This print and go activity is available here.
+Grab this print and go activity right here.
 After students complete their work, I ask students to pull one of these sentence starters out of a little bucket on their desk.
 I give them a defined amount of time (2-3 minutes) to talk about the math they did using their individual sentence starter.
 Each partner or person in a group contributes to the conversation by completing the sentence that they drew.
 You can do this a few times when students are working with worksheets or task cards.
 It seems so simple, but it does a good job of getting students to have math conversations in a non-threatening way.
 And each time is a little bit different depending on what conversation heart students draw.

 Valentine Math Paper Chains

 Using paper chains as a way for students to work in partners is very engaging.
 Students work together to find answers to questions or problems.
 Then, they get their answers checked.
 After that, they put their chain together.
 In my class we connect all of the chains and we have a hallway where we hang all of our chains.
 It is a visual way of showing our work.
 You can easily make paper chains Valentine’s themed by adding Valentine’s clipart to the chain and by using red, pink, white, and purple paper.
 Kids enjoy doing this activity.
 Below are pictures from the 7th grade review paper chain activity we did this year for Valentine’s Day: